jlshen2011/jlshen2011.github.io/research.md

 ## Statistical Methods for Personalized Inference

-Inferences from different data sources can often be fused together, a process referred to as “fusion learning,” to yield more powerful findings than those from individual data sources alone.
-Effective fusion learning approaches are in growing demand as increasing number of data sources have become easily available in this big data era.

-This research proposes a new fusion learning approach, called “*i*Fusion,” for drawing efficient individualized inference by fusing learnings from relevant data sources.
-Specifically, *i*Fusion:

-1. summarizes inferences from individual data sources as individual confidence distributions (CDs);
-2. forms a clique of individuals that bear relevance to the target individual and then combines the CDs from those relevant individuals;
-3. draws inference for the target individual from the combined CD.

-In essence, iFusion strategically “borrows strength” from relevant individuals to enhance the efficiency of the target individual inference while preserving its validity.
-The research focuses on the setting where each individual study has a number of observations but its inference can be further improved by incorporating additional information from similar studies that is referred to as its clique.
-Under the setting, iFusion is shown to achieve oracle property under suitable conditions.
-It is also shown to be flexible and robust in handling heterogeneity arising from diverse data sources.
-The development is ideally suited for goal-directed applications.
-Computationally, iFusion is parallel in nature and scales up easily for big data.
-An efficient scalable algorithm is provided for implementation.

 <img src="images/idea.png?raw=true" width="600"/>

+The research is to develop new methods and computing algorithms to make efficient and individualized (a.k.a. personalized) statistical inference by fusing inference from relevant data sources, thus named *i*Fusion.
+The method improves efficiency upon inference using individual data source alone, while still preserve statistical validity even when the fused data sources are heterogenous, and is well-suited for goal-directed applications.

-### Working papers and publications
+### Manuscripts & publications
 - **J Shen**, M Xie, and R Liu.
-(2019). [*i*Fusion: Individualized Fusion Learning](https://amstat.tandfonline.com/doi/abs/10.1080/01621459.2019.1672557#.XciGbJJKg6U). *Journal of the American Statistical Association*, to appear.
+(2020). [*i*Fusion: Individualized fusion learning](https://amstat.tandfonline.com/doi/abs/10.1080/01621459.2019.1672557#.XciGbJJKg6U). *Journal of the American Statistical Association*, **115**, 1251-1267.

 ---